mantidproject/mantidimaging/docs/imgdata.md

-# Imgdata package
+# IO package

-The `imgdata` module provides easy modules to load and save stacks of data.
+The `io` module provides easy modules to load and save stacks of data.

 ## Loading data